JohannesDev/WebPage/README.md

 - [ ] Randomise image fetching with Pexels API
 - [ ] Randomise color for header and footer

+## Contributing
+Contributing is not really necessary because this project's purpose is to understand CSS-grid.
+Nevertheless, if you find any bugs or issues feel free to submit a pull request or issue.

 ## Special thanks
 Thanks to pexels for providing the api as well as the pictures.